ipaymy/integration-guide/README.md

 ## Authorization

-1. First the user from your app will first open a link to `https://partner-dev-fe.ipaymy.com/app/authorize?client_id=A6F8A4F7-F9EA-459A-B219-0BB215D826C9&response_type=code&state=[your-state-id-here]`.
+1. First, the user from your app will open a link to `https://partner-dev-fe.ipaymy.com/app/authorize?client_id=A6F8A4F7-F9EA-459A-B219-0BB215D826C9&response_type=code&state=[your-state-id-here]`.
 A simple way to implement this is via an anchor element:
 ```html
 <a href="https://partner-dev-fe.ipaymy.com/app/authorize?client_id=A6F8A4F7-F9EA-459A-B219-0BB215D826C9&response_type=code&state=aGSZssdxSAdGHZH">Connect with iPaymy</a>
 ```